-As LBS programs work to provide the best possible customer service, a shared awareness amongst community services is essential.
+As LBS programs work to provide the best possible customer service, a shared awareness among community services is essential.
 Reciprocal knowledge is the key to

 - appropriate referrals from other services

-- supported access to needed services for clients and learners
+- supported access to needed services for LBS clients and learners

 Here are five ways to gather and share information in your community.